MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-basic-usage.md

 ### Hand rays

 Use hand rays to interact with holograms from a distance.
 When your hands are not in the vicinity of any holograms, hand rays automatically appear from your palms.
-Use hand rays while performing the air-tap and air-tap and hold gestures.
+Use hand rays while performing the air-tap and tap-and-hold gestures.

 > [!TIP]
-> If you find hand rays distracting, you can hide them by saying “Hide hand rays”.
+> If you find hand rays distracting, you can hide them by saying “Hide hand rays.”
 To make them reappear, say "Show hand rays."

 ### The Grab gesture